Windows OS Hub

 • proto kernel is a route created by the kernel (proto static – the route added by an administrator);

-• metric is the route priority (the less is the metric value, the higher the priority is).
+• metric is the route priority (the less the metric value, the higher the priority is).
 If there are two routes with the same metric (never do it!), the kernel will select routes randomly.

 # ip route get 192.168.2.45